New York Stock Exchange Building: 1920s to 1940s

 The office annex was insufficient to accommodate the long-term growth of the NYSE.
 In mid-1926, the exchange leased three floors at the neighboring Commercial Cable Building on 20 Broad Street.
 The ground floor was planned to be connected to that of 18 Broad Street, while the first and second floors of that building would be combined into a single bond trading room with a high ceiling.
 These stories were internally connected to 18 Broad Street, although they remained separate buildings.
 In 1928, the NYSE bought not only the Commercial Cable Building but also the Blair Building, taking control of all the property on the city block.

 The NYSE's growth stopped suddenly with the Wall Street Crash of 1929, when share prices on the exchange dropped 23 percent in two days, in what was cited as one cause of the Great Depression.
 The NYSE trading floor was closed for over a week during the Depression, in March 1933, after President Franklin D. Roosevelt signed the Emergency Banking Act.
 The marble sculptures of the pediment on Broad Street, which had deteriorated over the years, were replaced in 1936.
 The new figures were made of metal, though this was kept secret for eighteen years.
 At the end of the Great Depression, the NYSE grew again.
+Manufacturers Trust took over the basement vaults in 1942 when the NYSE Safe Deposit Company was dissolved.
 During World War II, women were allowed to trade in the building for the first time in the Exchange's history.